gavinzbq/fatigue_driver_cv/notes/paper-reading-note.rst

 - Low value of EAR doesn't necessarily mean a person is blinking. e.g. close eyes intentionally for a longer time, facial expression, yawning etc.
 - Training samples: 6 frames before and after an eye is the most closed when blinking.
 - For each frame,a 13-dimensional feature is gathered by concatenating the EARs of its neighboring frames.
 - The classifier is implemented by a linear SVM trained from manually annotated sequences.

-Accuracy of facial landmark detectors
+Accuracy of Facial Landmark Detectors
 -------------------------------------

 Two state-of-the-art landmark detectors were tested: *Chehra* and *Intraface*.